iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 date: 2022-04-26
 description: >
-  Tutorial for easily moving a local ML experiment to a remote cloud machine with the help of Iterative's Terraform Provider.
+  Tutorial for easily moving a local ML experiment to a remote cloud machine with the help of Terraform Provider Iterative.
 descriptionLong: >
   In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative's Terraform